BetoMedinaG/InvasiveSpecies_MigrationPaths_R/README.md

-# InvasiveSpecies_MigrationPaths_R
+# Invasive Species: Migration Paths using R
-R Script that traces the most likely area, invasive species could migrate, according to environmental factors, related to the occurrence of this species.
+Hi! this is a R script that traces the most likely areas invasive species could migrate, according to environmental factors, related to the occurrence of this species.

+##Notebook